 All MET students have access to the full resources and support of the UBC library.
 The UBC library has extensive online resources such as research journals, databases and full-text resources.
 As well, you have limited access to print-based document delivery of materials that are not available online, but which are held by the library.
 This access will enable you to greatly extend the depth of your research in all of your MET courses.

-If you are having problems accessing the course website or using some of its tools or features, you should contact the CTLT Help Desk (also on the menu on the right).
+If you are having problems accessing the online course materials or using some the tools or features of the WordPress or Canvas platforms, you should contact the ETS Help Desk (also on the menu on the right).